code-chandan/MechaGrip/journal.md

 ---

 ### July 14th made the elbow bends
-on 14th july i made the elbow bends of the robot, basically it was cliping out with the other arm and creating a mess, which i solved pretty quick and my elbow bends were ready, the mistake : i was trying to use fillet on a side that had 2 + constraints which is why it was moving in a specific manner and i couldnt figure that out but later i did. what i learnt: like i understood hwo to use the fillet tool and understood how contraints work
+Okay, so July 14th was the day for elbow bends.
+It kept clipping into the other arm like two hostile toddlers vying for space while I was working on the joints, you know, the flexible portion of the robot arm.
+Despite the mess, I was able to fix it more quickly than anticipated.
+Constraints turned out to be the true villain.
+The motion was totally messed up when I tried to add a fillet on a side that already had two or more constraints.
+The elbows were clean and worked like butter after I finally figured it out, though it took some time.

+What I discovered:
+How to utilize the fillet tool effectively without destroying the entire model

 time spent: 2 hours

 ---

 ### July 15th Shoulder building
-started working ont he shoulders of the robot arm, so the first problem i encountered was that it was way too skinny, i did trial and error with a few measurements, but none worked out, i kept going until i reached this, so i made it look better that what it was, it was skinny as hell.
+I started working on the shoulders of the robot arm, and I was amazed at how slim it was.
+Like a skinny, undernourished action figure.
+I didn't want a robot that was meant to be tough to have that vibe.used the traditional trial-and-error method to try a number of measurements until it stopped looking like garbage.
+Nothing felt right for a long time.
+But I kept tweaking it until it looked respectable.
+As though it could hold things without shattering.

+  Without being unduly intricate, it was thickened and given a crisper shape.
+Much better than what I started with.

-Time spent: 3 hours, but at least the shoulder’s built like a tank now.
+Time spent: 3 hours

 | Image | Description |
 |-------|-------------|